JBUinfo/YT-chrome-bookmarks-2-MP4/README.md

 You will have each folder and videos you have in bookmarks.

 # Notes
-It script will download 3 videos simultaneously.
+The script will download 3 videos simultaneously.